 - Finite and Infinite Games by James Carse

 I absolutely love to have conversations with people I don't (yet) know well—especially if they have experiences or perspectives that are different from mine.
+I also occasionally do speaking engagements and faciliate discussions.
 You can also proactively grab time available on https://komoroske.com/meet without even reaching out to me first.
 If you're reading this and wondering, "surely he doesn't mean me.
 Should I reach out?", the answer is yes, you should reach out!